BCCN-Prog/webscraping_2015/README.txt

 --database:	database where forecasts are stored.
 Default is
 			forecast_database.csv.

---newer-than:   only pandize forecasts that are newer than this time, provided
+--newer-than:   only parse forecasts that are newer than this time, provided
 			in UTC POSIX time.
 Default is 0, which means all forecasts newer than 1 January 1970.
-Higher precision than seconds can be provided as a decimal number using a dot decimal.

 --verbosity:	set the amount of information printed on the command line.
 			Possible levels are <=0, 1 and 2<=.
 The larger number